 Students who earn college credit before enrolling at Kent State may be exempt from taking some or all placement assessments.
 Students must submit their college transcripts (including College Credit Plus and dual enrollment credit), Advanced Placement (AP), International Baccalaureate (IB) and military transcript(s) for review and consideration of transfer credits in order to be except from taking some or all placement assessments.

 Most assessments are accessible online.
 Students will be provided with information about assessments that are required and how to access the assessment either by e-mail, Next Steps Checklist or some other form of communication.

 All undergraduate degree programs require successful completion of the Kent Core Composition requirement.
 Placement into the appropriate starting course in the sequence is determined by ACT English or SAT evidence-based reading and writing.
-In the event students do not have ACT or SAT scores and are attending a Kent State University regional campus, they will take Accuplacer – Writeplacer.
+In the event students do not have ACT or SAT scores and are attending a Kent State University regional campus, they will take Accuplacer reading comprehension and Writeplacer.
 This assessment is available on site only.
-Students who have taken Accuplacer sentence skills, Writeplacer or reading comprehensive at another institution within two years of their initial start date may opt to transfer those scores.
+Students who have taken Accuplacer sentence skills, Writeplacer or reading comprehensive at another institution within two years of their initial start date may opt to transfer those scores to Kent State University.

 Students enrolled at a Kent State University regional campus who do not meet the university readiness standards will be required to enroll in and earn a minimum C grade in ENG 01001 and a minimum C- grade ENG 11002 before they can enroll in ENG 21011.
-Students who take Writeplacer and wish to challenge their placement must take the Writing Challenge.
+Students who wish to challenge their writing placement do so using Accuplacer Writeplacer.

 Kent Campus Students